JamieMagee/katmagee.net/site/content/case-studies/itrip17.md

 ---
 title: itrip17
-case_subtitle: Identity concept
+case_subtitle: Event branding
-description: >-
-  Identity concept, branding and communications for Designit's biggest event of the year
+description: Identity and communications for Designit's biggest event of the year
 thumbnail: /img/designit_itrip_2017_0146.jpg
 case_feature_img: /img/designit_itrip_2017_0146.jpg
-case_summary: >-
-  Identity concept, branding and communications for Designit’s biggest event of the year, the inspiration trip.
+case_summary: Branding and communications for Designit’s biggest event of the year, the inspiration trip.
 I worked closely together with an art director to create a unique identity for 2017's itrip, that celebrated who we are, and what we do together.
 team:
-  - ''
+  - ""
 roles:
-  - ''
+  - ""
 methods:
-  - ''
+  - ""
 button_links: []
-date: '2018-08-05T22:13:20+02:00'
+date: 2018-08-05T22:13:20+02:00
 draft: false
 ---
 The challenge was to create an identity for 2017's itrip that was fresh and unique, while still staying true to Designit's brand.
 The event is not just about getting inspired and learning new things, it's about creating a sense of community and a shared vision for the company for the year ahead.